cal-weng/Terminus-docs/docs/use-cases/host-cloud-android.md

     c.
 Append the exported port of redroid (`46878`) to the base domain.

-    As redroid only allows local access, the domain should also include `.local`.
-Here is an example of our final URL to access the redroid service: `beb583c3.local.olares01.olares.com:46878`.
+    Here is an example of our final URL to access the redroid service: `beb583c3.olares01.olares.com:46878`.

 ## Connect to the redroid service